wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.9.7 - Released on 19 May 2026 =
+* Fix: fatal error caused by undefined WC_Stripe_Logger function

 = 1.9.6 - Released on 19 May 2026 =
 * Fix: Vulnerability fixes for Subcription box feature